perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 ### [And welcome to the wide fields...]{#and_welcome_to_the_wide_fields...}

 All the fields we've seen so far have been exactly as wide as their specifications.
-That's the whole point of having fields â they allow us to lay out formats "by eye".
+That's the whole point of having fields – they allow us to lay out formats "by eye".

 But `form` also allows us to specify field widths in other ways.
 And